Back to Diseases & Conditions

 However, some people with solitary rectal ulcer syndrome may experience no symptoms.

-Make an appointment with your doctor if you notice any signs or symptoms that worry you.
+Make an appointment with a healthcare professional if you notice any symptoms that worry you.

-Several other conditions may cause signs and symptoms similar to those of solitary rectal ulcer syndrome.
-At your appointment, your doctor may recommend tests and procedures to identify or rule out causes other than solitary rectal ulcer syndrome.
+Several other conditions may cause symptoms similar to those of solitary rectal ulcer syndrome.
+At your appointment, your healthcare professional may recommend tests and procedures to identify or rule out causes other than solitary rectal ulcer syndrome.

 It’s not always clear what causes solitary rectal ulcer syndrome.
-Doctors believe stress or injury to the rectum may cause rectal ulcers to form.
+Researchers believe that stress or injury to the rectum may cause rectal ulcers to form.

 Among the things that could injure the rectum are:

-You may have one or more of the following tests to diagnose solitary rectal ulcer syndrome:
+One or more of the following tests may be used to diagnose solitary rectal ulcer syndrome:

-Treatment for solitary rectal ulcer syndrome depends on the severity of your condition.
-People with mild signs and symptoms may find relief through lifestyle changes, while people with more severe signs and symptoms may require medical or surgical treatment.
+Treatment for solitary rectal ulcer syndrome depends on the severity of the condition.
+People with mild symptoms may find relief through lifestyle changes, while people with more-severe symptoms may require medical or surgical treatment.

 Surgical procedures used to treat solitary rectal ulcer syndrome include:

-You can make changes to your daily life that may help relieve your symptoms.
-Such changes are likely to include:
+You can make changes to your daily life that may help relieve symptoms:

-Start by seeing your primary doctor if you have signs or symptoms that worry you.
-If your doctor suspects that you may have solitary rectal ulcer syndrome, you may be referred to a doctor who specializes in the digestive system (gastroenterologist).
+Start by seeing someone on your primary healthcare team if you have symptoms that worry you.
+If a health professional suspects that you may have solitary rectal ulcer syndrome, you may be referred to a doctor who specializes in the digestive system.
+This type of doctor is called a gastroenterologist.

 What you can do

-For solitary rectal ulcer syndrome, some basic questions to ask your doctor include:
+For solitary rectal ulcer syndrome, some basic questions to ask include:

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-If you’ve thought about your answers, you may have additional time to go over any points you want to spend more time on.
+You’ll likely be asked a few questions during the appointment.
+If you’ve thought about your answers ahead of time, you may have a chance to go over any points you want to spend more time on.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.